daniel1876-zhuo/programs/README.md

 ## To do list

 Implement and integrate EditorPage:  (Daniel)I'm working on this one
 > Render flashcard
 >
-> Upload edits to ./current/flashcards and ./current/metadata.txt (this one has been done)
+> Upload edits to ./current/flashcards and ./current/metadata.txt

 Implement and integrate RevisionPage:
 > Render flashcard